tylerthomasallen/docs/src/pages/dashboard/integrate.md

             ![image](/img/pages/dashboard/ios.png)

-        - To get the Apple App Prefix, head to [this page](https://developer.apple.com/account/ios/identifier/bundle) in Apple’s Developer Portal.
+        - The Apple App Prefix is found within the [Apple Developer Portal](https://developer.apple.com/account/ios/identifier/bundle) for your app

     - ##### Android
-        - Use these settings to control the default behavior of your deep links on Android.
-Play Store is for published apps, if your app cannot be located or is a local/dev build, please use the Custom URL option.
+        - Use these settings to control the default behavior of your deep links on Android
+        - Play Store is for published apps, if your app cannot be located or is a local/dev build, please use the Custom URL option

             ![image](/img/pages/dashboard/android.png)

-        - To generate your SHA256 Cert Fingerprints, do the following:
+        - Generate a SHA256 Cert Fingerprint
-            - Navigate to your keystore file.
-This is the file that you use to build the debug and production version of your APK file before deploying it.
+            - Navigate to your `keystore file` (used to build the debug and production version of your APK file before it gets deployed)
-            - Run this command on it to generate the fingerprint: `keytool -list -v -keystore my-release-key.keystore`
+            - Run `keytool -list -v -keystore my-release-key.keystore` to generate a fingerprint
-            - You’ll see a value like `14:6D:E9:83:C5:73:06:50:D8:EE:B9:95:2F:34:FC:64:16:A0:83:42:E6:1D:BE:A8:8A:04:96:B2:3F:CF:44:E5` come out the other end.
-Copy this.
-            - Paste it into the link settings

     - ##### Desktop
         - Use these settings to control the default behavior of your deep links on Desktop browsers